Percona-Lab/autotokubackup/README.md

 ====================

 Percona AutoTokuBackup commandline tool written in Python 3.
-You can use this script to automate usage of Percona TokuBackup.
+You can use this script to automate the usage of Percona TokuBackup.